|Mutation Type||small insertion|

 |Primers||Primers cannot be located by automatic search.|

-Ganymede genotyping is performed by amplifying the region containing the mutation using PCR, followed by sequencing of the amplified region to detect the single nucleotide insertion.
+R18 genotyping is performed by amplifying the region containing the mutation using PCR, followed by sequencing of the amplified region to detect the single nucleotide change.
+This protocol has not been tested.

 3) 56°C 0:30